vnwal001/MyTestFolder/HW1-report.md

 *Describe what the figure is showing.*

-The figure above shows a scatter plot
+This is a scatter plot that shows the relationship between penguin bill length and bill depth.

 *Insert the second penguin chart here*
 ![\label{fig:Penguin 2}](https://github.com/vnwal001/CS625-2ND/blob/main/panda2.png)

 *Describe what the figure is showing.*

-The image above shows a bar chart of the body mass of penguin species
+This is a bar chart that shows the average body mass of male and female penguins across different species.

 *What happened when you removed the outer parentheses from the code?
 Why?*